-Another difference comes from transaction history.
+Another difference comes from the transaction history.
 As written earlier, the Bitcoin blockchain is public.
 If you give your Bitcoin address to someone, they can go and check the transactions.
 You wouldn’t want people to read your e-mails or even the subjects of your e-mails, right?
 This can be solved easily.

 Practically every Bitcoin wallet is giving you the option to create a new address for every incoming transaction (or they might do this automatically).
-The wallet software the bundles all addresses to a single balance.
-This way you can share your address safely to people because you can always give a fresh address with no previous transaction history.
+The wallet software bundles all addresses to a single balance.
+This way you can share your address safely with people because you can always give a fresh address with no previous transaction history.

 Why does Bitcoin have any value?

 After reading all the technical features and history, you might still have the following question: why does Bitcoin have value?
-How come one Bitcoin was priced up to 20,000$ in December 2017?

 There is no easy or obvious answer to this question.
 One reason is that there are no good methods for pricing up a financial instrument like Bitcoin.
 If you think about stocks, gold, art, collector’s items, oil, or consumer goods – there are price mechanisms and tools available for all these.

 One issue comes from the fact that Bitcoin is not a commodity like gold and it’s not just a currency either.
 As explained earlier, Bitcoin is both a payment network protocol and a value-transfer unit inside that system.
 It is something for investor A and something different for investor B. Let’s go through some of the most common value propositions.